auca/com.410/Practice/Practice_04.md

 Write a program `18` to read characters from the user in a `while` loop.
 Count the characters, stop on `EOF` condition, and print the total number of characters.
-Take a look at the assembly in GDB.
+Take a look at the assembly in R2.
 Step through the code to analyze how it works.
 Try to rewrite your program by only using one-way if constructs and the `goto` statement to jump in the code's flow to various labels similar to how the assembly was structured in GDB for the `while` loop.
-The source file should be named `18.goto.c` Rewrite the code for the `while` loop in x86 inline assembly.
+The source file should be named `18.goto.c` Rewrite the code for the `while` loop in x86-64 inline assembly.
 Name the source file `18.inline.c`.

 ## Problem #19: "ASCII Table"